Tanks of the United States in the Cold War: Armored Gun System

-Expeditionary tank
+Expeditionary Tank

-The Expeditionary tank was developed by Teledyne Vehicle Systems as a competitor in the Armored Gun System program.

-In the late seventies Teledyne Vehicle Systems carried out several studies on a highly mobile light tracked vehicle, which could be used for a variety of tasks.
+The Expeditionary Tank was developed by Teledyne Vehicle Systems as a competitor to the Armored Gun System program.
+In the late 1970s Teledyne Vehicle Systems carried out several studies on a highly mobile light tracked vehicle, which could be used for a variety of tasks.
 The in-house trials lasted from 1980 to 1981.
-1982, a detailed design had been decided on.
-The first prototype was completed in December 1983, the turret was completed mid-1984.
-In October of the year took place in the Nevada test center mobility and reliability testing, in April 1985 the chassis and turret were united.
-A month later, in May, was the overall in the U.S. Army Armor Conference at Fort Knox presented for the first time.
+By 1982 a detailed design had been decided.
+The first prototype was completed in December 1983.
 A 1986 test firing took place.
-After the program had proved to be a complete success, it was discontinued.
+After the program had proved to be a success, it was discontinued.

 Stingray

 Eliminated from the AGS competition, the Cadillac Gage's Stingray light tank is used by Thailand's armed forces.

-M8 Armored Gun System
+M8 armored gun system

-United Defense' M8 Armored Gun System was selected in 1992 for further development.
+United Defense' M8 armored gun system was selected in 1992 for further development.
 Prototypes were made in the 1990s but the program was canceled for budgetary reasons in 1997.
-The eight-wheeled M1128 Mobile Gun System replaced this project.
+The eight-wheeled M1128 mobile gun system replaced this project.